Barnet, Landau, and Raskin Next Leaders Program

 • Peace and Foreign Policy: To build peace, we must dislodge the economic and political foundations of war.
 IPS believes that a just foreign policy is based on human rights, international law, and diplomacy over military intervention.

 3. Intergenerational Dialogue – A centerpiece of our definition of public scholarship is that we work on ideas with movement allies.
-Through the Next Leaders Program you’ll not only get plugged into the larger progressive network, but you’ll also be exposed to best practices of coalition building, grassroots activism, and organizing.
-And, you’ll have a chance to design your own mini-dialogue series with your cohort and our staff.
+Through the Henry Wallace Fellowship Program you’ll not only get plugged into the larger progressive network, but you’ll also be exposed to best practices of coalition building, grassroots activism, and organizing.

 4. Coaching and Career Development – We want to see our fellows find lasting careers in social change.
-Each fellow will receive coaching sessions and resume reviews during the program and follow-up support after the program.
+Each fellow will receive career coaching during the program and access to a growing Henry Wallace Fellows network for years to come.

 COMPENSATION AND ACADEMIC CREDIT